 This is The Great Work that is upon us as a species.
 It will require nothing less to save the planet for future generations.
 And we are the generation on which this depends.
 Read more…

-Join us for the launch of The Re-Generation at Port Eliot Festival, 26th-28th July 2019, with Russell Brand, Bruce Parry, Jojo Mehta, Amanda Feilding, Shane Mauss and others.
+launch at Port Eliot festival in late July 2019, with Russell Brand, Bruce Parry, Jojo Mehta, Amanda Feilding, Shane Mauss and others, plus any other recent events.